conan-io/docs/howtos/capture_version.rst

         version = "1.2.3"

-Usually this takes very little maintenance, and when the CMakeLists version is bumped, the *conanfile.py* version is bumped too.
+This usually requires very little maintenance, and when the CMakeLists version is bumped, so is the *conanfile.py* version.
-But if you want to only have to update the *CMakeLists.txt* version, you can extract the version dynamically, with:
+However, if you only want to have to update the *CMakeLists.txt* version, you can extract the version dynamically, using:

 .. code-block:: python